 Assuring quality among drug rehab centers throughout America is an extremely tall order: It may even be impractical to ensure quality without having to padlock a good number of establishments.
-There are a number of valuable pointers to bear in mind to improve drug rehabs and how they are run.
+There a number of valuable pointers to bear in mind to improve drug rehabs and how they run.

 1. Never forgo hard science

 Drug rehab centers should adopt holistic outlooks to treatment and be open to various approaches that may contribute to the overall well-being of their patients.
 These so-called humanistic principles that regard the patient as a total person who needs spiritual as well as mental and physical healing will not hurt.
 They can only be harmful if they constitute the totality of the treatment and rehabilitation in the facility’s program and displace actual scientifically-founded methods.

 There is significant anecdotal evidence of miraculous healing at rehab institutions where patients submitted to a higher force.
 It’s not something patients should expect at these hospitals.
 Even clergy who pray over these patients promote the correct and compliant use of drugs at treatment facilities.

 2. Praise the Lord, and pass the medication

 The belief that the only way to kick the drug habit is to quit cold turkey is both archaic and potentially harmful.
 Many patients suffering from substance abuse or addiction are in need of appropriate detoxification medicines for long-term, stable recovery.

 Local legislation must changed to give all opioid-addicted individuals access to these treatments.
 Not all facilities are legally and technically equipped to provide such care.
 Some treatment institutions still adhere to the abstinence-only model of substance withdrawal, regardless of their patients’ circumstances.

 A cold-turkey strategy is ineffective and dangerous.
 Patients who overdosed shortly after leaving treatment were not told of the function of maintenance medication in reducing mortality risk.